-These locations are leased as of October 31, 2019.
+^{} These locations are leased as of October 31, 2021.

-In addition to the locations identified above, our North American Fenestration Segment maintains 14 additional facilities for the manufacture and distribution of fenestration, spacer and extrusion products within the continental U.S., our European Fenestration Segment maintains one additional location for the production of spacer in the U.K., and our North American Cabinet Components Segment maintains 12 locations to manufacture hardwood doors and other wood components for kitchen and bath cabinets.
-We maintain a lease in Yakima, Washington, which will expire in 2021, related to a location which was closed as a result of restructuring activities.
-See Note 1, "Nature of Operations, Basis of Presentation and Significant Accounting Policies - Restructuring" to the accompanying consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+In addition to the locations identified above, our North American Fenestration Segment maintains 13 additional facilities for the manufacture and distribution of fenestration, spacer and extrusion products within the continental U.S., our European Fenestration Segment maintains one additional location for the production of spacer in the U.K., and our North American Cabinet Components Segment maintains 10 locations to manufacture hardwood doors and other wood components for kitchen and bath cabinets.
+See Note 1, "Nature of Operations, Basis of Presentation and Significant Accounting Policies - Restructuring," to the accompanying consolidated financial statements included elsewhere in this Annual Report on Form 10-K.

 We believe our operating properties are in good condition and well maintained, and are generally suitable and adequate to carry on our business.
-In fiscal 2019, on a consolidated basis, our facilities operated at approximately 59% of capacity.
+In fiscal 2021, on a consolidated basis, our facilities operated at approximately 62% of machine capacity.
 This capacity utilization is subject to variability by product line, seasonality, and location.